sudorook/fishy-lite/README.md

 Fork of the fishy theme found in oh-my-zsh, with much of the extraneous stuff cut out.
 Loads much faster.

-Also includes a battery gauge and git display that can be enabled on the right-hand side of the prompt.
+Also includes battery gauges and git display that can be enabled on the right-hand side of the prompt.

 What's removed from oh-my-zsh: